Immigration and employment permits during COVID-19

 You will still have to register when registration services resume in the area where you live.

 Non EEA citizens aged 16 and over should register with ISD.
-If you or a member of your family will turn 16 during the emergency period, you can apply online to register if you live in Dublin, or wait until normal services have resumed in your local registration office to register and receive an IRP.
+If you or a member of your family are turning 16 and have to register for the first time, you should:

 If you have arrived as the family member of an EEA citizen, you should apply for residence by completing the relevant form (see EU Treaty Rights applicants above for more information).